brindharangan08-hash/customer-churn-analysis/README.md

-# 🧠 Customer Churn Prediction (Intermediate Data Analyst Project)
+# 🧠 Customer Churn Prediction

 This repository contains a complete, intermediate-level data analysis project focused on **predicting customer churn**.
 It includes a dataset, a Python analysis script, generated charts, and a ready-to-post LinkedIn caption.